G-gerbes, principal 2-group bundles and characteristic classes: Introduction

 The paper is organized as follows.
-Section~\ref{S:GMgpbd} is concerned with generalized morphisms of Lie 2-groupoids and with 2-group bundles and recalls some standard material on Lie 2-groupoids.
+Section~\ref{S:GMgpbd} is devoted to generalized morphisms of Lie 2-groupoids and to 2-group bundles and recalls some standard material on Lie 2-groupoids.
 The main feature of Section~\ref{S:main1} is Theorem~\ref{BreenGeometric} on the equivalence of groupoids $G$-extensions and principal $[G\xto{\Ad} \Aut(G)]$-bundles.
-In Section~\ref{S:CClasses} we define the characteristic map/classes of principal Lie 2-group bundles, we present the construction of the Dixmier-Douady classes of groupoid central $G$-extensions and we prove that the Dixmier-Douady class of a central $G$-extension coincides with the universal characteristic class of the induced $\Crossed{Z(G)}{1}$-bundle --- see Theorem~\ref{T:CC=DD}.
+In Section~\ref{S:CClasses} we define the characteristic map/classes of principal Lie 2-group bundles, we present the construction of the Dixmier--Douady classes of groupoid central $G$-extensions and we prove that the Dixmier--Douady class of a central $G$-extension coincides with the universal characteristic class of the induced $\Crossed{Z(G)}{1}$-bundle --- see Theorem~\ref{T:CC=DD}.
+Since the universal characteristic map can be defined in cohomology with integer coefficients, we obtain that the Dixmier--Douady class of a central $G$-extension is integral as a corollary of our study.
+This applies, in particular, in the classical case of a bundle gerbe.

-Note that, when $G$ is discrete, the relation between groupoid $G$-extensions and 2-group principal bundles was also independently studied by Haefliger \cite{Hae}.
+Note that, when $G$ is discrete, the relation between groupoid $G$-extensions and 2-group principal bundles was also independently studied by Hae\-fli\-ger~\cite{Hae}.

-Some of the results of the present paper are related to results announced by Baez Stevenson~\cite{cafe}.
-Recently, Sati, Stasheff and Schreiber have studied characteristic classes for 2-group bundles by the mean of $L_\infty$-algebras~\cite{SaStSc}.
+Some of the results of the present paper are related to results announced by Baez \& Stevenson~\cite{cafe}.
+Recently, Sati, Stasheff \& Schreiber have studied characteristic classes for 2-group bundles by the mean of $L_\infty$-algebras~\cite{SaStSc}.
 It would be very interesting to relate their construction to ours using integration of $L_\infty$-algebras as in~\cites{Getzler, Henriques}.

-\paragraph{Acknowledgments} The authors are grateful to Andr\'e Haefliger, Jim Stasheff, Urs Schreiber and Ping Xu for many useful discussions and suggestions.